-Interface 'C' efined as the wayside interface between the Balise and the LEU.
-Telegrams are sent t the same data rate as in the air gap.
-This interface is split into the following sub- s: Interface 'C1' This is an interface used for transmitting Up-link Eurobalise telegrams from the LEU to the Balise.
+Interface 'C' This is defined a serially at the sa interfaces: as the wayside interface between the Balise and the LEU.
+Telegrams are sent me data rate as in the air gap.
+This interface is split into the following sub- Interface 'C1' This is an interface used for transmitting Up-link Eurobalise telegrams from the LEU to the Balise.
 Interface 'C4' This is an optional interface used for inhibiting switching of telegrams in the LEU during a Balise passage.
 Interface 'C6' This is an interface used for biasing the serial interface ('C1') input circuits of a controlled Up-link Balise (transmitted from the LEU).